squid-cache/squid-cache.github.io/SquidFaq/ConfiguringBrowsers.rst

 directory listings with broken icons and you wanted your own local version of squid to generate proper FTP directory listings instead.
-The workaround for this is to add a double slash to any directory listing in which the slash was important, or else upgrade to IE 5.5.
+The workaround for this is to add a double slash to any directory listing in which the slash was important, or else upgrade IE to at least 5.5.
 (Or use Firefox if you cannot upgrade your IE)

 == IE 6.0 SP1 fails when using authentication ==